Kholay47/Kholay47/README.md

 <h1 align="center"> Aayush Kholay

-## 📊 Data Analysis and Visualization
+## 📊 Data Science, Analysis and Visualization

 - Welcome to my page!
 I'm into data analysis and visualization.